getcarina/getcarina.com/_best-practices/006-container-technologies-docker.md

 ### About the author

 Mike Metral is a Product Architect at Rackspace.
 He works in the Private Cloud Product organization and is tasked with performing bleeding edge R&D and providing market analysis, design, and strategic advice in the container ecosystem.
 Mike joined Rackspace in 2012 as a Solutions Architect with the intent of helping OpenStack become the open standard for cloud management.
 At Rackspace, Mike has led the integration effort with strategic partner RightScale; aided in the assessment, development, and evolution of Rackspace Private Cloud; and served as the Chief Architect of the Service Provider Program.
 Prior to joining Rackspace, Mike held senior technical roles at Sandia National Laboratories, a subsidiary of Lockheed Martin, performing research and development in cybersecurity with regard to distributed systems, cloud, and mobile computing.
-Follow Mike on Twitter: @mikemetral.
+Follow Mike on [Twitter](https://twitter.com/mikemetral).